RMS Bloemfontein

 for a short time, but Chandris decided to try again and gave her another refit

-hit and mostly destroyed the Australian Northern Territory city of Darwin
+hit and almost destroyed the Australian Northern Territory City of Darwin.

 on February 14,

-1975 and concluded her hostel duties in November 1975.
-After departing
+1975 and continued her hostel duties there until November 1975.

 Crew: 325